-Please refer to "The Texas Electric Choice Plan" in this prospectus.
-These four provisions are important to maintaining payments on the transition bonds in accordance with their terms during any bankruptcy of CenterPoint Houston.
+Please refer to "The Restructuring Act" in this prospectus.
+These provisions are important to maintaining payments on a series of transition bonds in accordance with their terms during any bankruptcy of CenterPoint Houston.
 In addition, the transaction has been structured with the objective of keeping us legally separate from CenterPoint Houston and its affiliates in the event of a bankruptcy of CenterPoint Houston or any such affiliates.

 A bankruptcy court generally follows state property law on issues such as those addressed by the state law provisions described above.
 However, a bankruptcy court does not follow state law if it determines that the state law is contrary to a paramount federal bankruptcy policy or interest.
-If a bankruptcy court in a CenterPoint Houston bankruptcy refused to enforce one or more of the state property law provisions described above for this reason, the effect of this decision on you as a beneficial owner of the transition bonds could be similar to the treatment you would receive in a CenterPoint Houston bankruptcy if the transition bonds had been issued directly by CenterPoint Houston.
+If a bankruptcy court in a CenterPoint Houston bankruptcy refused to enforce one or more of the state property law provisions described above, the effect of this decision on you as a beneficial owner of the transition bonds might be similar to the treatment you would receive in a CenterPoint Houston bankruptcy if the transition bonds had been issued directly by CenterPoint Houston.
+A decision by the bankruptcy court that, despite our separateness from CenterPoint Houston, our assets and liabilities and those of CenterPoint Houston should be consolidated would have a similar effect on you as a bondholder.

 We have taken steps together with CenterPoint Houston, as the seller, to reduce the risk that in the event the seller or an affiliate of the seller were to become the debtor in a bankruptcy case, a court would order that our assets and liabilities be substantively consolidated with those of CenterPoint Houston or an affiliate.
-These steps include the fact that we are a separate special purpose limited liability company, and our organizational documents prevent us from commencing a voluntary bankruptcy case without the unanimous affirmative vote of all our managers, including the managers independent of CenterPoint Houston.
-Nonetheless, these steps may not be completely effective, and thus if CenterPoint Houston or an affiliate of the seller were to become a debtor in a bankruptcy case, a court might order that our assets and liabilities be consolidated with those of CenterPoint Houston or an affiliate of the seller.
-A decision by the bankruptcy court that, despite our separateness from CenterPoint Houston, our assets and liabilities and those of CenterPoint Houston should be consolidated would have a similar effect on you as a beneficial owner of the transition bonds.
-Either decision could cause material delays in payment of, or losses on, your transition bonds and could materially reduce the value of your investment in the transition bonds.
+Nonetheless, these steps might not be completely effective, and thus if CenterPoint Houston or an affiliate of the seller were to become a debtor in a bankruptcy case, a court might order that our assets and liabilities be consolidated with those of CenterPoint Houston or an affiliate of the seller.
+This might cause material delays in payment of, or losses on, your transition bonds and might materially reduce the value of your investment in the transition bonds.
 For example: